wanghao-cst/Omni-VideoAssistant/README.md

 # Omni-VideoAssistant
-Author Shihao Wang and Dongyang Yu and Wangpeng An
+Training and Dataset will be released soon.

-We will release Training and Dataset soon.
+A more powerful model in on the way.

 ## 🔨 Preparation
 ```bash